0xEVom/audits/README.md

 I'm an independent security researcher specialized in Solidity, Cairo and Rust audits.
 My current areas of focus are VMs, cross-chain applications and ZK applications.

-I developed my expertise through competitive audits on Code4rena, where I ranked #8 solo and #2 with [Radiant Labs](https://code4rena.com/@RadiantLabs) on the 2024 yearly [leaderboard](https://code4rena.com/leaderboard?timeframe=2024).
+I initially developed my expertise through competitive audits on Code4rena, where I ranked #8 solo and #2 with [Radiant Labs](https://code4rena.com/@RadiantLabs) on the 2024 yearly [leaderboard](https://code4rena.com/leaderboard?timeframe=2024).
 Nowadays, I (seldom) act as a judge on Code4rena and Cantina.

 I work with multiple intermediaries to provide high-end audits at any stage of a project's lifecycle.
 If you wish to engage me as an auditor, feel free to reach out to any of the below providers to request me:
 - [Spearbit/Cantina](https://cantina.xyz/solutions/spearbit)